 Here are a few examples of unsecured loans, or loans that do not require an asset as collateral:

-- Payday loan: A payday loan is a short-term loan that you can pay off when you get your next paycheck.
-Advance America offers fast payday loans that you don’t need good credit to qualify for.
+- Payday loan: A payday loan is a short-term unsecured loan that you can pay off when you get your next paycheck.
+Advance America offers fast payday loans and you don’t need good credit to qualify.

-- Credit card: A credit card allows you to carry a balance and pay it off over time with interest.
+- Credit card: A credit card is an unsecured loan that allows you to carry a balance and pay it off over time with interest.
 Typically, you have to pay your credit card bill once a month, whether you pay off your balance in full or make a minimum payment.